JenyaPu/JenyaPu/README.md

 - 👋 Hi, I’m @JenyaPu
 - 👀 I’m interested in Deep Learning, Artificial Intelligence, Biomedical Engineering, Medical Informatics
 - 🌱 I’m currently learning MLOps, CI/CD
-- 💞️ I’m looking to collaborate on state-of-the-art deep learning techniques
+- 💞️ I’m looking for collaboration in SOTA deep learning techniques
-- 📫 How to reach me: Telegram: https://t.me/jenya_pu
+- 📫 How to reach me in Telegram: https://t.me/jenya_pu

 <!---
 JenyaPu/JenyaPu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.